 During the term, a student may be excluded with an "F" from a course for reasons including, but not limited to, non-attendance, disruption of class, plagiarism, or cheating.
 When excluding the student from class, the instructor must inform the student in writing of the reason for the exclusion and allow the student to respond.
 A copy of the letter will be sent to the Scholastic Committee.
-See Exclusion from Class Form.
-A final grade of "F", and not a withdrawal grade, will be given for the course once a student is excluded.
+A final grade of 'F', and not a withdrawal grade, will be given for the course once a student is excluded.